-4.3 The Levelling-up and Regeneration Bill proposes that billing authorities would have the power to charge a 100% premium on second homes.
+4.3 The Levelling-up and Regeneration Act gives billing authorities the power to charge a 100% premium on second homes.

-This proposal requires legislation to be laid and Royal Assent before it becomes available for billing authorities to use.
-In addition, a determination has to be made at least one year before the beginning of a financial year to which it relates once the Bill receives Royal Assent.
-The earliest the Council could potentially apply this premium from is 1 April 2025.
+Pursuant to this Act, a determination has to be made at least one year before the beginning of a financial year to which it relates.
+Therefore the earliest date that the Council could apply this premium is 1 April 2025.

-It is proposed that, subject to the necessary legislation, the Council charges a 100% premium on second homes (council tax properties that are unoccupied and furnished) with effect from 1 April 2025.
-The Bill requires billing authorities "to have a minimum period of 12 months between making its first determination and the financial year in which it takes effect, which is why approval is now being sought.
+It is proposed that the Council charges a 100% premium on second homes (council tax properties that are unoccupied and furnished) with effect from 1 April 2025.
+The Act requires billing authorities "to have a minimum period of 12 months between making its first determination and the financial year in which it takes effect, which is why approval is now being sought.
 There are currently circa 4,600 second homes in the North Norfolk area.